pivotal/docs-tap/getting-started.md

 ### Workload update

-To connect the new supply chain to the workload, the workload must be updated to point at your Tekton pipeline.
+To connect the new supply chain to the workload, update the workload to point at your Tekton
+pipeline:

 1. Update the workload by running the following with the Tanzu CLI: